PrincetonUniversity/hpc_beginning_workshop/00_quick_start/README.md

 ...
 ```

-Next, while still on your laptop, run the following ssh command to create a directory on Adroit:
+Next, while still on your laptop, run the following ssh command to create a directory on Adroit (you need to replace `<YourNetID>` twice):

 ```
 ssh <YourNetID>@adroit.princeton.edu "mkdir -p /scratch/network/<YourNetID>/R_test"